iblind/notes-ubiq/notes.md

 - let uniqueArray = [...new Set(array)];

+## First element css

+.first-of-type

 ## Closures

 We have access to variables defined in enclosing function(s) even after the enclosing function which defines these variables has returned.

 "In essence, a closure is a block of code which can be executed at a later time, but which maintains the environment in which it was first created - i.e. it can still use the local variables etc of the method which created it, even after that method has finished executing." https://stackoverflow.com/questions/1700514/can-someone-explain-it-to-me-what-closure-is-in-real-simple-language/1700627#1700627 https://stackoverflow.com/questions/111102/how-do-javascript-closures-work